Trouble Waking Up? Don’t Let Sleep Inertia Get You Down

 Sleep inertia occurs when part of your brain remains in a state of sleep even after you’ve woken up, resulting in fatigue, memory troubles, and cognitive impairment

 Have you ever woken up in a fog, struggling to get out of bed and get started with your day?
-You might feel a bit sluggish like you’re hungover with sleep.
+You might feel a bit sluggish, as if you are hungover with sleep.
 This feeling is known as sleep inertia, and it can be detrimental to your quality of life, and in some cases, dangerous.

 While 10-15-minute periods of sleep inertia aren’t so bad, extended grogginess can pose a hazard for shift workers and early-morning drivers.
 In this guide, we’ll help you understand what sleep inertia is, why it happens, and what you can do to avoid it.